JDanielGutierrez05/prueba-master/backend/README.md

 To add a new migration step yo need to modify `database/migrations/Migration.js` file.

+Note: If the script show an error about permissions, execute this command `chmod +x database/migrations/migrate.sh`.

 ### Deployment

 You can deploy `Cloud Formation Stacks` using `Serverless Framework` syntax: <https://www.serverless.com/framework/docs/providers/aws/cli-reference/deploy/>